 Ali Shafti | Research

-Technical Lead, Human-Machine Understanding, Cambridge Consultants
+Head of Human-Machine Understanding, Cambridge Consultants

 I am currently leading research at Cambridge Consultants on Human-Machine Understanding.
-More on that soon!

 Previous research at Imperial College London